JudeJiwoo/nmt/readme.md

 ## Introduction

-The **Nested Music Transformer** is a model designed to enhance sequence generation tasks for music composition.
-It introduces a novel nested attention mechanism that enables better hierarchical structure modeling within musical sequences.
-This approach is particularly useful for capturing both local and global patterns in music.
+The **Nested Music Transformer (NMT)** is a novel architecture designed to improve efficiency and performance in symbolic music and audio token generation.
+Unlike conventional models that flatten sequences, NMT decodes compound tokens (bundles of musical features) in a fully sequential and memory-efficient manner.
+It incorporates two transformers—a main decoder for overall sequence modeling and a sub-decoder for each token's subtleties—enabling more nuanced musical representations.
+NMT has demonstrated strong performance in generating symbolic music and discrete audio tokens, achieving competitive results with reduced computational demands.

 ---